MonashMath/SCI1022/Unix-CLI-move.md

 Reasonable particular on my it in sympathize.
 ```

 By the way, to get this command, you may use the up arrow key in order to avoid typing `cat sentences.txt` all over again.
 If you did this, well done!
-If not, don't worry, you will soon learn, after suffering how time consuming retyping commands (particularly large ones) can be.
+If not, don't worry, you will soon learn to, after some gentle suffering from how time consuming retyping commands (particularly large ones) can be.

 ### 1.2.2.
 Input redirection
 <a id="markdown-input-redirection" name="input-redirection"></a>